-There are separate electronic milestone cards and forms for each DSAS Milestone, except DSAS Milestones 5 and 6.
-For these, the electronic milestone card for DSAS Milestone 5 is held by the dissertation chair until all required changes to the thesis have been approved (DSAS Milestone 6), allowing the same card to be turned in to simultaneously document completion of both.
-Department Milestones #1 (Masters Proposal) and #3 (Special Exam Proposal) are documented by a departmental form.
+1. There are separate electronic milestone cards and forms for each DSAS Milestone.
+Department Milestones #1 (Master's Proposal) and #3 (Special Exam Proposal) are documented by a departmental form.
 Please see the Graduate Administrator to assist in completing the forms via DocuSign.
 The remaining Department Milestones are documented through completion of the corresponding DSAS Milestone paperwork.
-The required paperwork should be obtained from the Graduate Administrator in advance of a milestone committee meeting.
-At the conclusion of the meeting, please contact the Graduate Administrator to begin distribution of the milestone card to each committee member via DocuSign.
+At the conclusion of any milestone meeting or completion of any milestone, please contact the Graduate Administrator to begin distribution of the milestone card to each committee member via DocuSign.
+Note that DSAS Milestones #5 (Dissertation Defense) and #6 (Dissertation Approval) now must be documented separately.
+It is important to inform the Graduate Administrator as soon as possible (within two weeks) both after the defense and also after any revisions are approved.
 The Graduate Administrator will record the milestone information in the department records and provide relevant Program Chair(s) with copies.
 For DSAS Milestone events, The Graduate Administrator will submit milestone cards to the Graduate Studies Office for processing.
 It is important that the student reach out to the Graduate Administrator to begin the completion process of the departmental forms/milestone cards immediately after they complete a milestone to avoid any delays in processing.